Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Performance of the three covariance-blending techniques under non-stationarity

-The default DSADM's setup was the same as in section \ref{sec_mdl_setup}.
+The default DSADM setup was the same as in section \ref{sec_mdl_setup}.
 The default ensemble size was $N=10$.
+The setup of the filters and the observation network were chosen with the intention to mimic --- as much as possible with a 1D model --- the setup of a realistic meteorological data assimilation scheme.

+The time interval between consecutive analyses, $T_a$, was selected using the following criterion.
+The DSADM field correlation with lag $T_a$ should approach the typical meteorological-field correlation at lag 6h (the most widely used in operational practice assimilation cycle in global schemes).
+On the one hand, the mid-tropospheric 6h time correlation was estimated by \citet[][Fig.1(b)]{Seaman} using radiosonde data to be about 0.8 for the wind fields and can be interpolated to the value of about 0.95 for geopotential \citep[][]{Olevskaya} (that is, about 0.9 on average).
+On the other hand, this 0.9 correlation in the DSADM field (with the default setup) occurred, on average, at the 12h lag.
+So, we set $T_a=12$h.
+This is twice the typical assimilation cycle in real-world systems and is consistent with the selection of $\overline L$ and $\overline T$ in section \ref{sec_mdl_setup} (about twice as large as the respective typical scales of meteorological fields).

 Observations were generated every assimilation cycle at every 10th spatial grid point.
-The observation error standard deviation (=6) was selected to ensure that the mean forecast error variance reduction in an analysis was close to the value of 10\% reported by \citet[][section 8]{Errico2014} for a realistic data assimilation system.
+The observation error standard deviation (=6) was selected to ensure that the mean reduction of the forecast-error variance in the analysis was close to the value of 10\% reported by \citet[][section 8]{Errico2014} for a realistic data assimilation system.

+The weights of the spatial covariance smoothing $\kappa_s$ (see Eq.(\ref{msBsmo})) were specified to be a triangular function of the spatial shift $s$, so that $\kappa_s$ had a maximum at $s=0$ and vanished for $|s| > s_{\rm max}$.
+Thus, the spatial smoothing was controlled by the single parameter $s_{\rm max}$ (the length scale of the spatial smoothing measured in grid spacings).

-In all the ensemble filters, covariance inflation and covariance localization were implemented and manually tuned to get the best performance in each experiment.
-The localization was performed using the popular function by \citet[][Eq.(4.10)]{Gaspari}.
+The covariance localization was performed using the popular function by \citet[][Eq.(4.10)]{Gaspari}.